UA-Libraries-Research-Data-Services/EDirectChemInfo/03_EDirect_PubChem_PubMed_Recipes.md

 **PubChem Compound <--> PubChem BioAssay**\
-**Description: Search for PubChem Compound 6303, find related compounds with same connectivity, then retrieve related AIDs for each CID (Entrez link pccompound_pcassay_active).**
+**Description: Search for PubChem CID in PubChem Compound Database, find related compounds with same connectivity, then retrieve related AIDs for each CID.**

-It is possible to obtain individual relationships of the CIDs to active BioAssay AIDs (CID <--> AID).
+It is possible to obtain individual relationships of the CIDs to BioAssay AIDs (CID <--> AID).
 We can do this using the `-cmd neighbor` option in `elink`.
-Note that we first searched related compounds with same connectivity using the Entrez link pccompound_pccompound_sameconnectivity_pulldown:
+Note that we first found related compounds with same connectivity using the Entrez link `pccompound_pccompound_sameconnectivity_pulldown`.
+This step was followed by the `pccompound_pcassay_active` Entrez link in the PubChem BioAssay database to retrieve AID links to the CIDs.
+We used the 'Active' assay links here, note that there are also other Entrez PubChem Compound assay links such as inactive, `pccompound_pcassay_inactive`.

 ```console